joalopez1206/CV/cv_eng.typ

 )

 = About Me
-Software developer and Computer Engineering student at the University of Chile.
+Software developer and Computer Engineering from the University of Chile.
 I have experience in Python and data processing libraries such as numpy, matplotlib, and pandas.

 Additionally, I am proficient in several system languages and backend frameworks for web development, complemented by skills in frontend technologies.
 I also have knowledge of SQL and NoSQL databases, as well as massive data processing and graph processing for the web.

-I am interested in developing software systems in embedded systems, topics related to semantic web, and networks.
+I am interested in developing software systems in embedded systems, topics related to semantic web and networks.

 = Education
 #edu(